-The purpose of this program is to enhance the well-being of us, as physicians and as human beings.
-The Society has established free support and confidential counseling in a private setting.
-The increasing stresses of medical practice has made this program an essential addition to our physician support services.
+The purpose of this program is to enhance the well-being of physicians as human beings.
+The Society has established this foundation to offer free support and confidential counseling in a private setting.
+The increasing stresses of medical practice has made this program an essential addition to our support services.

-A myriad of pressures difficult to resolve alone can end up making doctors feel demoralized and emotionally exhausted.
+A myriad of pressures, difficult to resolve alone, can make doctors feel demoralized and emotionally exhausted.
 Through the PCMS Healing the Healer foundation, a professional counselor can help them cope and tap back into their natural resilience.
 We understand that sometimes unintended consequences arise when seeking help.

-The foundation offers this solution as completely private, does not involve any employer or employer program, has no paper trail back to the physician, and is completely self-referred.
-The foundation will pay for up to 6 visits for a member physician.
+The foundation offers this solution as completely private, does not involve any employer or employer program, has no paper trail back to the person seeking help, and is completely self-referred.
+The foundation will pay for up to 6 hours of sessions for a member physician.
 This differs from other organizations that act on complaints from patients or colleagues, and deal primarily with substance abuse.

 This service requires funding to operate.
-Since we developed the program to assist physicians in the community, our hope is that our colleagues will help by providing financial support.
+Since we developed the program to assist physicians/students in the community, our hope is that fellow doctors/students will help by providing financial support.

 Your contribution to this 501(c)(3) charitable foundation, PCMS Healing the Healer Foundation, is tax-deductible as allowed by law.
-We believe that there is a deeper, longer lasting benefit in knowing that you have invested in the health of your colleagues, and thereby their patients.
+We believe that there is a deeper, longer lasting benefit in knowing that you have invested in the health of your colleagues, and thereby their current and future patients.

-While we urge you to donate generously, we also encourage you to take advantage of the program.
-Your Society has endeavored to create this for us, and as the best program in the world does no good if left unused, let us make full use of ours.
+While we urge doctors to donate generously, we also encourage them to take advantage of the program.
+Your Society has endeavored to create this for you, and as the best program in the world does no good if left unused, let us make full use of ours.
 The program is here for us now and will be in perpetuity – provided we fund it!
 Please do your part today and donate generously today.

 Dr. Moneypenny worked briefly at the East Arkansas Regional Mental Health Center in West Memphis before returning to Little Rock in late 1982 where he established and continues to maintain a private psychology practice.
 In addition to a therapy practice, he also performs pre-employment screening and fitness for duty examinations for many law enforcement agencies in the state.
 He conducts neuropsychological evaluations, provides consultation for criminal defense attorneys and offers forensic evaluations and expert witness testimony for courts.
 He served as a consultant for the Arkansas Department of Correction for ten years.